Creative Services Web Design Web Development

 The trick to this is to refactor (or clean) code all the time.
 Every month you should dedicate a small portion of your time or budget towards optimizing the code base.

 You'll keep your site loading fast, so your users (and Google) will be happy.
-(Google includes site speed as one of its ranking factors).
+(Google considers Core Web Vitals, including site speed, as important ranking factors).
 Developers like refactoring their code because it helps them prepare for new features and continuously improve their product.

 You're Using Way Too Many Plugins